Pipe-splitting, bone-numbing cold coming to South Sound tonight

 “To warm up, start my day, get my blood flowing, get my bronze on,” she said, sporting a decidedly summer glow.

 South Sound residents might be able to get a late fall glow next week.
-Temperature are expected to reach a balmy 44 on Tuesday.
+Temperatures are expected to reach a balmy 50 on Tuesday.

 Craig Sailor: 253-597-8541, @crsailor